asagi4/comfyui-prompt-control/README.md

 LoRA and prompt scheduling should produce identical output to the equivalent ComfyUI workflow using multiple samplers or the various conditioning manipulation nodes.
 If you find situations where this is not the case, please report a bug.

+## Note about stability

+The nodes are currently undergoing some refactoring and rewriting.
+Interfaces for nodes market unstable are subject to breaking change at any time.

 ## What can it do?

 Things you can control via the prompt: